superhu4/bibledelight/content/plans/ten-minute.md

 ## My Thoughts
 - Good weekly rhythm with concise and applicable podcast.
 (Reminds me of the [Join the Journey](/plans/join) podcast.
 - Thoughtful arrangement of the New Testament.
 Scattering the Gospels throughout the years keep the account of Jesus fresh.
 Interspersing Paul's epistles in the Acts narrative helps connect the dots.

+Here's how they describe their order:

+>Our plan creates a lot of variety, inviting you to understand the New Testament in fresh ways.
+We’ve divided the whole New Testament into three sections.
+>
+> 1. Christianity's Jewish Roots
+>  The story of the Bible doesn’t start with Jesus but with the family of Abraham, and these books continue that story in insightful ways.
+>
+> 2. Paul + Friends on Mission
+> These books were largely addressed to Gentile converts to Christianity, thus showing how Jesus is the king and rescuer of all humanity.
+>
+> 3. John's Big Story of the Church
+>  John was with Jesus from the beginning of his ministry, but—unlike most of the disciples—he was not executed for his faith.
+His writings give us the whole sweep of the early Christian movement.

 - Does not explicitly acknowledge the church calendar.